juliangut/docker-phpdev/README.md

 * Type: int
 * Default: 0

-Output logs to stdout by setting a non zero value
+Output logs to stdout by setting a non zero value.
+By default PHP errors are sent to `/var/log/php/php.log`

 #### Xdebug